 3. OPERATION OF AXIAL FLOW FANS 3.1.
-Sources of losses Turbomachinery blade passage flow: interacting 3D flow phenomena.
-In nowadays' modern design, the losses are considered in their full complexity, with use of 3D computational fluid dynamics (CFD) simulation and measurements.
-It is still reasonable to categorise the loss sources in a classic way, for a deeper understanding of turbomachinery fluid dynamics.
-This classic categorisation was formerly necessitated according to the measurement technical and computational limitations.
+Sources of losses Turbomachinery blade passage flow: an interacting 3D flow phenomenon.
+In modern design methods, the losses are considered in their full complexity, with use of 3D computational fluid dynamics (CFD) simulations and measurements.
+It is still reasonable to categorize the loss sources in a classic way, for a deeper understanding of turbomachinery fluid dynamics.
+This classic categorization was formerly necessitated due to the limitations of measurement techniques and computational methods.
 The following discussion is also valid for axial blowers and compressors.

 3.1.1.
 Rotor blade profile losses (friction losses) A percentage of the power necessary for rotating the rotor does work to win over the losses appearing due to the flow friction on the blades.
-The most considerable portion of such kind of loss appears in the decelerating region of the suction side boundary layer (Fig. 3.1).
+The most considerable portion of this loss appears in the decelerating region of the suction side boundary layer (Fig. 3.1).
 The thickening of the suction side boundary layer leads to the widening of the blade wake and thus, to the increase of blade drag.
 The main goal of development of new efficient blade profiles - especially for compressors - is to minimise the losses in the decelerating region (Controlled Diffusion Airfoil, CDA, Fig. 3.2).